ExpandTeam/expand-app/README.md

 # about

-Codename Expand is a website promoting anonymous and secure journalism (mainly) using new blockchain-based technologies.
-Originally developed at Horizons School of Technology during a three-day period, expand has grown into a ~~worldwide phenomenon~~ fun and constantly developing project.
+Codename Expand is an open-source website promoting decentralized, anonymous and secure journalism.
+Originally developed at Horizons School of Technology during a three-day period, expand has grown into a fun and constantly developing project.

-## how do we use expand?
+## getting started

 To use Expand in production, go to the [`expand.land` website](https://expand.land).
 You must install [`Metamask`](https://metamask.io) to be able to properly use the product and post.
 More instructions are available on the website.